 Energy utilization, especially from fossil fuels, creates hidden costs in the form of pollution and environmental damages.
 The costs are well documented but are hidden in the sense that they occur outside the market, are not reflected in market prices, and are not taken into account by energy users.
 Double Dividend presents a novel method for designing environmental taxes that correct market prices so that they reflect the true cost of energy.

 The American economy has experienced renewed growth since 1995, with this surge rooted in the development and deployment of information technology (IT).
-This book traces the American growth resurgence to its sources within individual industries, documents the critical role of IT, and shows how U.S. investment in IT has important parallels in other developed countries.
+This book traces the American growth resurgence to its sources within individual industries, documents the critical role of IT, and shows how U.S.

 China’s carbon dioxide emissions now outstrip those of other countries and its domestic air quality is severely degraded, especially in urban areas.
 Its sheer size and its growing, fossil-fuel-powered economy mean that China’s economic and environmental policy choices will have an outsized effect on the global environmental future.
 Over the last decade, China has pursued policies that target both fossil fuel use and atmospheric emissions, but these efforts have been substantially overwhelmed by the country’s increasing energy demands.